Google to release monthly data on self-driving car accidents

 None of these accidents were caused by a fault with the car, Google said.

-Google's self-driving car program director, Chris Urmson, said in May that its cars have been involved in 11 accidents.
+Google's self-driving-car program director, Chris Urmson, said in May that the cars have been involved in 11 accidents. (bit.ly/1GZciuW)

 The accidents mostly involved Google's self-driving Lexus RX450h sport utility vehicles.

-Google is about to take its pod-like prototype vehicles off the test track and on to Mountain View, California roads this summer.
-The company described the two-seaters as "the world's first fully self-driving vehicle."
+Google is about to take its pod-like prototype vehicles off the test track and on to Mountain View, California, roads this summer.
+The company described the two-seater car as "the world's first fully self-driving vehicle."

 Built in Detroit by auto supplier Roush Industries, the prototypes will be equipped with removable steering wheels, brake pedals and accelerator pedals so test engineers can "take over driving if needed," Urmson said in May.